nutes-uepb/amqp-client-python/README.md

 # AMQP Client Python

-Client with high level of abstraction for manipulation of messages in the event bus RabbitMQ.
+A client with a high level of abstraction for manipulating messages in the RabbitMQ event bus.

 --------